 In August 2006, the trial court entered a Final Judgment against each of the cigarette manufacturing defendants, except Liggett.
 In May 2009, the United States Court of Appeals for the District of Columbia affirmed most of the district court's decision.
 The United States Supreme Court denied review.
 As a result, the cigarette manufacturing defendants, other than Liggett, are now subject to the trial court's Final Judgment which ordered the following relief: (i) an injunction against "committing any act of racketeering" relating to the manufacturing, marketing, promotion, health consequences or sale of cigarettes in the United States; (ii) an injunction against participating directly or indirectly in the management or control of the Council for Tobacco Research, the Tobacco Institute, or the Center for Indoor Air Research, or any successor or affiliated entities of each; (iii) an injunction against "making, or causing to be made in any way, any material false, misleading, or deceptive statement or representation or engaging in any public relations or marketing endeavor that is disseminated to the United States' public and that misrepresents or suppresses information concerning cigarettes"; (iv) an injunction against conveying any express or implied health message through use of descriptors on cigarette packaging or in cigarette advertising or promotional material, including "lights," "ultra lights," and "low tar," which the court found could cause consumers to believe one cigarette brand is less hazardous than another brand; (v) the issuance of "corrective statements" in various media regarding the adverse health effects of smoking, the addictiveness of smoking and nicotine, the lack of any significant health benefit from smoking "low tar" or "lights" cigarettes, defendants' manipulation of cigarette design to ensure optimum nicotine delivery and the adverse health effects of exposure to environmental tobacco smoke; (vi) the disclosure of defendants' public document websites and the production of all documents produced to the government or produced in any future court or administrative action concerning smoking and health; (vii) the disclosure of disaggregated marketing data to the government in the same form and on the same schedules as defendants now follow in disclosing such data to the Federal Trade Commission for a period of ten years; (viii) certain restrictions on the sale or transfer by defendants of any cigarette brands, brand names, formulas or cigarette business within the United States; and (ix) payment of the government's costs in bringing the action.
-In June 2014, the court approved a consent agreement between the defendants and the Department of Justice regarding the "corrective statements" to be issued by the defendants.
-In October 2017, the defendants reached agreement with the Department of Justice on the timing of the corrective statements, the dissemination of which commenced in November 2017.
-In April 2018, the defendants reached agreement with the Department of Justice regarding language for "corrective statements" to be posted on the defendants' websites and cigarette pack onserts.
+In June 2014, the court approved a consent agreement between the parties regarding the "corrective statements" to be issued by the defendants.
+In April 2018, the parties reached agreement on the implementation details of the "corrective statements" to be posted on the defendants' websites and cigarette pack onserts.
 Liggett is not required to comply with the foregoing.